Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 The Connection Between Oral Health and General Wellbeing

-Studies have consistently demonstrated that poor oral hygiene can contribute to a range of systemic health concerns beyond the mouth itself.
 The mouth contains hundreds of species of bacteria.
-When daily dental hygiene is neglected, harmful bacteria can accumulate, leading to infections in the gums and soft tissues.
-These infections can allow bacteria to enter the bloodstream — a process sometimes referred to as bacteraemia.
+Most are harmless when kept in balance through regular cleaning.
+However, when daily dental hygiene is neglected, harmful bacteria can accumulate, leading to infections in the gums and soft tissues.
+These infections can allow bacteria to enter the bloodstream — a process sometimes referred to as bacteraemia — potentially contributing to inflammation elsewhere in the body.

 Research has identified associations between periodontal (gum) disease and conditions such as cardiovascular disease, type 2 diabetes complications, respiratory infections, and adverse pregnancy outcomes.
+Whilst these links do not imply that gum disease directly causes these conditions, the evidence suggests that chronic oral inflammation may act as a contributing factor in certain individuals.

 How Plaque and Bacteria Affect Your Teeth and Gums